 Nursing home residents are specifically protected by federal law and New Mexico state laws that reflect federal law.
 The federal 1987 Nursing Home Reform Act places a strong emphasis on individual dignity and self-determination.
 The law requires skilled nursing facilities to “protect and promote the rights of each resident” and, when you move into a nursing home, you should be provided a copy of Residents’ Rights.

 Federal law requires each state to have a long-term care ombudsman who acts as an advocate for nursing home residents.
 New Mexico’s Long-Term Care Ombudsman works through the N.M.
 Aging and Long-Term Services Department.
 The Ombudsman staff is expected to hear nursing home residents’ complaints and work with all parties involved to resolve problems and improve both the quality of life and quality of care for residents in long-term care facilities.
 The service is free and confidential.

 You should understand your rights as a nursing home resident, or the rights of a loved one who lives in a nursing home, and be ready to act if they are not met.
 If you visit a family member in a nursing home who complains about the home or how they are being treated, do not dismiss the concerns.
 Ask nursing home management about any concerns voiced, and if they are not fully resolved, take immediate steps to protect your loved one.

 We’ll Stand Up For Your Rights

-The Albuquerque nursing home negligence attorneys at Parnall Law Firm, LLC are ready to help you fight nursing home abuse and neglect.
+The Albuquerque nursing home negligence attorneys at Parnall Law Firm are ready to help you fight nursing home abuse and neglect.
 Our experienced trial attorneys have represented personal injury victims since 1997.
 We are committed to providing our clients with compassionate legal counseling and aggressive representation.
 Call us today at 505-207-0144 or contact us online to arrange a free initial consultation if you think you or a loved one is being mistreated at a New Mexico nursing home or similar long-term care facility.